"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 - Only industrialized and highly processed food and beverages are available.

-Industrialized and processed foods are often unsuitable for tissue regeneration but only for energy production.
+Industrialized and processed foods are often unsuitable for tissue regeneration and energy production.

-- In this example, industrialized foods generate more calories in 5% of daily intake than natural and non-processed foods, as fewer nutrients are routed to tissue regeneration.
+- In this example, industrialized foods generate more calories (5% of daily intake than natural and non-processed foods, as fewer nutrients are routed to tissue regeneration.

-The 100-calorie gap (5 percent of 2000 calories a day) can accumulate as excess fat (equivalent to 12.5 grams of fat a day of about (375 grams a month and 4.5 kilograms a year!) with a much faster aging process.
-(Due to slow tissue regeneration.)
+The 100-calorie gap (5 percent of 2000 calories a day) can accumulate as excess fat (equivalent to 12.5 grams of fat a day, or about 375 grams a month and 4.5 kilograms a year!), with a much faster aging process.
+(Due to slow tissue regeneration).)

-Test the seeming tautology "Calorie is a calorie - no matter where it comes from"?
+A research proposal examining the tautology "Calorie is a calorie - no matter where it comes from"?

 The experiment I propose is not complicated or expensive, but the food industry is not interested in research that could harm it.
 Many regulatory bodies have the resources and ability to conduct such research.